(176) The countermeasure to DNS

 A. Transport adjacency

-B. Iterated tunneling
+B. Iterated

 C. Multiple tunneling architecture